 In prosecuting the business you have taken charge of for your friend, Major Eaton, you must steadily keep in mind that the man you have to deal with is unprincipled.
 You will be guarded in all your acts, have everything in writing and hold no conversation with him unless in the presence of some confidential person of good character, he is mean and artful.

-Old Hickory knows how to scare someone.
-Maybe I’ve watched too many horror movies, but this setup is right up there with the warning talks Clarice Starling got before visiting Hannibal Lecter and Father Karras got before visiting the demon in The Exorcist — you don’t want Hannibal Lecter inside your head, the devil will mix lies with the truth to hurt you, and Andrew Erwin is just plain mean, man.
+Old Hickory knew how to scare someone.
+Maybe I’ve watched too many horror movies, but this setup is right up there with the warnings Clarice Starling got before visiting Hannibal Lecter and Father Karras got before visiting the demon in The Exorcist — you don’t want Hannibal Lecter inside your head, the devil will mix lies with the truth to hurt you, and Andrew Erwin is just plain mean, man.

 It is possible from what I think of the man that he will propose rifles or muskets.
 These are not weapons of gentlemen – and cannot and ought not to be yielded to.
 Pistols are the universal weapons (with one solitary exception) of firearms gentlemen use.
 These or swords ought to be selected, and as neither of those concerned are in the habit of using swords, the offending party will make choice of this weapon.